AbdulmohsenA/PasswordManager/README.md

 ```

 ### Adjusting the .env file
-You will fine a file called ADMIN.env has your Master password in order to access the database through this program.
+You will find a file called ADMIN.env which will contain your secret information.
+`DATABASE_PASSWORD` is the Master password in order to access the database through this program.
 `KEY` is a key to encrypt and decrypt your passwords.
 ```
 DATABASE_PASSWORD = (Your password)